turbaevsky/indicators/doc/PI_DB_TS.md

 The PI REPORTS application on the Performance Indicator Web page allows users to obtain results, trend performance, and make comparison for units worldwide.
 Trend charts and summary tables can be viewed, copied, saved and printed.
 WANO PI REPORTS is a time-saving and informative supplement to DES and the Microsoft Excel results spreadsheets.

 The Report System is designed to provide all kind of the precalculated results and reports based on PI Programme needs.
-Howevew, the list of indicators and reports is slightly out of dates, therefore you have to realise all the additional functionality described in [Prototype](#prototype) section below.
+However, the list of indicators and reports is slightly out of dates, therefore you have to realise all the additional functionality described in [Prototype](#prototype) section below.